smatechnologies/ibm-i-agent-docs/docs/installation/installation.md

 - CRTCLPGM

 SMA recommends not overlaying the original system startup program, but instead creating the new program with a different name (if stored into the QSYS system root library, as IBM did), or storing the new program into the QGPL library (but QGPL contents may be lost during the next IBM i operating system upgrade, so another user library can be used, such as the SMAGPL library).

 Upon completion of the program preparation, use the CHGSYSVAL command to register the new, replacement startup program.
 The value of this system value must be 20 characters long, and it must list the program name in columns 1 -- 10, followed by the library name in columns 11 -- 20.
-For
-example:
+For example:

   -------------------------------------------------------------

-CHGSYSVAL SYSVAL(QSTRUPPGM) VALUE('QSTRUPMOD QSYS      ')
+CHGSYSVAL SYSVAL(QSTRUPPGM) VALUE('QSTRUPMOD QSYS')
   -------------------------------------------------------------

 Apply the latest LSAM PTFs (software patches).

 a.
-Currently, most LSAM installations include the majority of available
-    patches already applied to the current version of the LSAM.
+Currently, most LSAM installations include the majority of available patches already applied to the current version of the LSAM.
 However, there will likely be at least a few recently released fixes, and perhaps some important and useful enhancements, that should be added to each install or upgrade using the LSAM PTF tools in sub-menu 9.
 b.
 Verify the current LSAM PTF level.
-An easy way to do this is to
-    execute the command SMAGPL/STRSMA, and then examine the bottom, right corner of the "LSAM splash display" that first appears.
+An easy way to do this is to  execute the command SMAGPL/STRSMA, and then examine the bottom, right corner of the "LSAM splash display" that first appears.
 c.
-Compare the LSAM current PTF level with the latest PTF level
-    published by SMA.
+Compare the LSAM current PTF level with the latest PTF level published by SMA.
 The latest PTF level available can be determined by examining the "IBM i LSAM (version) Patch Readme.PDF" document.
 d.
-Two stand-alone PDF documents may prove helpful when undertaking the
-    first round of LSAM PTF installation:
+Two stand-alone PDF documents may prove helpful when undertaking the first round of LSAM PTF installation:
     i.
 IBM i LSAM (version) simplified PTF instructions. ii.
 IBM i Agent (LSAM) instructions for partial PTF save files
 e.
-All the latest IBM i LSAM support resources, including the two PTF
-    save files and the documents mentioned here, may be found at SMA's current ftp server that is accessed via the Support Portal from the SMA Technologies web site.
+All the latest IBM i LSAM support resources, including the two PTF save files and the documents mentioned here, may be found at SMA's current ftp server that is accessed via the Support Portal from the SMA Technologies web site.
     i.
-Currently, the ftp server may also be accessed directly from a browser or from a file transfer tool (such as FileZilla) at this
+Currently, the ftp server may also be accessed directly from a browser or from a file transfer tool (such as FileZilla) at this URL: files.smasolutions.it.
-        URL: files.smasolutions.it.

         :::note
         This URL for SMA's secure ftp server will be changing.
 View the Support page of SMA's latest web site or contact the SMA Support team for assistance with accessing the current secure ftp server.